Binghamton-CS140-B1-Fall-2018/lab01/README.md

 I have also provided a class called SavingsAccountTester (defined in SavingsAccountTester.java) which has a *main* method which creates a SavingsAccount object and performs several actions on that object.
 Take a look at that code and see how to create a new object using the "new" keyword, and then manipulate the data in those objects.
 However, you don't need to change anything in this file.

-Once you have fixed the SavingsAccount.java code, compile the code by running the command `javac -d ../../classes SavningsAccount.java SavingsAccountTester.java`.
+Once you have fixed the SavingsAccount.java code, compile the code by running the command `javac -d ../../classes SavingsAccount.java SavingsAccountTester.java`.
 Then run the result (once you get a clean compile) using the command `java -cp ../../classes lab01.SavingsAccountTester`.
 If you made the changes correctly, you should get the following result:

 >  Your account has 868.875 dollars.